AnthonyFuller/TonyTools/Documentation/general/thirdparty.md

 # Third-Party Libraries

-Various third-party libraries are used for my projects, and where the library allows, they have all been included using CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature.
+Various open-source third-party libraries are used for my projects, and where the library allows, they have all been included using CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature.
 A list of all third-party libraries used can be found below:

 - [argparse](https://github.com/p-ranav/argparse)
 - [DirectXTex](https://github.com/microsoft/DirectXTex)